 BACKGROUND: Hypertensive patients with increased serum uric acid (SUA) are at increased cardiovascular (CV) risks.
-Both the European and American hypertension guidelines endorse the utilization of 24h-ambulatory blood pressure monitoring (24h-ABPM) for hypertensive patients with increased CV risk.
-While there is difference in identifying UA as a CV risk factor between the European and American guidelines.
-Therefore, it is unknown whether 24h-ABPM should be used routinely in hypertensive patients with increased SUA.
-METHOD: To address this knowledge gap, we investigated 1) the correlation between SUA and 24h-ABP; 2) the association between SUA and BP phenotypes (controlled hypertension, white-coat uncontrolled hypertension [WCUH], masked uncontrolled hypertension [MUCH] and sustained uncontrolled hypertension [SUCH]); 3) the association between SUA and target organ damage (TOD: microalbuminuria, left ventricular hypertrophy [LVH] and arterial stiffness) according to BP phenotypes.
-RESULTS: In 1336 treated hypertensive patients (mean age 61.2 and female 55.4%), we found 1) there was no correlation between SUA and 24h, daytime, and nighttime SBP/DBP, respectively; 2) In reference to controlled hypertension, SUA increase was not associated WCUH (odds ratio [OR] 0.968, p= 0.609), MUCH (OR 1.026, p= 0.545) and SUCH (OR 1.003, p= 0.943); 3) the overall prevalence of microalbuminuria, LVH and arterial stiffness was 2.3%, 16.7% and 23.2% respectively.
-After adjustment for covariates, including age, sex, smoking, body mass index, diabetes mellitus and estimated glomerular filtration rate, there was no association between SUA and TOD in all BP phenotypes.
-CONCLUSION: These preliminary findings did not support routine use of 24h-ABPM in treated hypertensive patients with increased SUA.
+Both the European and American hypertension guidelines endorse the utilization of 24 h-ambulatory blood pressure monitoring (24 h-ABPM) for hypertensive patients with increased CV risk.
+While there is difference in identifying uric acid as a CV risk factor between the European and American guidelines.
+Therefore, it is unknown whether 24 h-ABPM should be used routinely in hypertensive patients with increased SUA.
+METHODS: To address this knowledge gap, we investigated (i) the correlation between SUA and 24 h-ABP; (ii) the association between SUA and blood pressure (BP) phenotypes (controlled hypertension [CH], white-coat uncontrolled hypertension [WCUH], masked uncontrolled hypertension [MUCH], and sustained uncontrolled hypertension [SUCH]); (iii) the association between SUA and target organ damage (TOD: microalbuminuria, left ventricular hypertrophy [LVH], and arterial stiffness) according to BP phenotypes.
+RESULTS: In 1,336 treated hypertensive patients (mean age 61.2 and female 55.4%), we found (i) there was no correlation between SUA and 24 h, daytime, and nighttime systolic blood pressure/diastolic blood pressure, respectively; (ii) in reference to CH, SUA increase was not associated WCUH (odds ratio [OR] 0.968, P = 0.609), MUCH (OR 1.026, P = 0.545), and SUCH (OR 1.003, P = 0.943); (iii) the overall prevalence of microalbuminuria, LVH, and arterial stiffness was 2.3%, 16.7%, and 23.2%, respectively.
+After adjustment for covariates, including age, sex, smoking, body mass index, diabetes mellitus, and estimated glomerular filtration rate, there was no association between SUA and TOD in all BP phenotypes.
+CONCLUSIONS: These preliminary findings did not support routine use of 24 h-ABPM in treated hypertensive patients with increased SUA.